-After completing nine semester hours of courses, the provisional student will be considered for regular admission.
+After completing the noted provisional requirements, the provisional student will be considered for regular admission.
 If admission is denied at this time, the student will be dismissed from the program.
 Recommendation for change from provisional status to regular degree status will be based on grades received in all courses taken during provisional status.
 Credit earned while in provisional status will count towards the Ph.D. if and when the student moves from provisional to regular status.

-A maximum of 9 credit hours of course work may be transferred from other universities.
+A maximum of 9 credit hours of relevant graduate course work may be transferred from other accredited universities.
 This includes courses taken at UCCS before the student is accepted into the Ph.D. program.
 Only courses at the graduate level that have not been applied to another degree, that were taken during the previous five years, and in which the student has received a grade of B or above are eligible for transfer.
-None of the hours of dissertation credit may be transferred.
-The Chair of the Graduate Students Committee and the Chair of the Department must approve all transfers.
+None of the credit hours of dissertation work may be transferred.
+The PhD Program Director and the Chair of the Department must approve all transfers.

-A maximum of 12 credit hours of courses may be taken outside computer science if approved as part of the plan of study by the student's Ph.D.
+A maximum of 12 credit hours of course work may be taken outside the computer science department if approved as part of the plan of study by the student's Ph.D.
 Advisory Committee.
-No more than 15 dissertation hours can be taken prior to the semester in which the Comprehensive Examination is passed.
+No more than 15 credit hours of dissertation can be taken prior to the semester in which the Comprehensive Examination is passed.

 A Ph.D. plan of study is a document that lists the courses that a student will take to fulfill degree requirements.
 It also lists course deficiencies and transferred courses.
-A student must develop a plan of study by the end of the first semester after the semester in which the written qualifying examination is passed.
-The plan is developed with the assistance of the student's Advisory Committee, and must be approved and signed by all members of the Committee.
-Any subsequent changes of the plan must be approved by all members of the Committee.
+A student must develop a plan of study by the end of the first semester after the semester in which the written qualifying examination is passed or waived.
+The plan is developed with the assistance of the student's Advisory Committee, and must be approved and signed by the student's advisor.
+Any subsequent changes of the plan must be approved by the student's advisor.

-Advisory Committee Authority: Subject to the requirements for the PGC, the committee is fully responsible for all aspects of the student?s academic program, research an dissertation.
+Advisory Committee Authority: Subject to the requirements for the PGC, the committee is fully responsible for all aspects of the student's academic program, research and dissertation.

 Satisfactory performance of the student is judged not only by course grades and dissertation credit, but also by performance on a series of examinations described below.